saidIssaoui/flutter_employe_manager/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-This app help you to track your employee work progress and assure that he/she is working from the right place.
+This app help you to track your employee work progress and assure that he/she is working from the right place and at the right time.

 _For more examples, please refer to the [Documentation](https://github.com/saidIssaoui/flutter_employe_manager/blob/main/README.md)_